jgbaldwinbrown/pfb2019bcg/problemsets/Python_06_problemset.md

   - store each count in a dictionary. example: `nt_comp['A']=2`
   - when you are done counting each character calculate and report the nucleotide composition and the GC content.

+## Extra: Expand on last problemset exercise on nucleotide composition
+  - get the raw file [Python_06.seq.txt](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_06.seq.txt)
+  - in a script, open this file
+  - iterate over each line in this file (seqName\tsequence\n)
+     - for each sequence:
+         - calculate and store the count of each unique nucleotide character in a dictionary
+         - report the name, total of each nucleotide count, and the GC content

+ ## Extra: Now that you know how to open a file and iterate over each line, you can write your first FASTA parser
+   - use file I/O, `if` statements and dictionaries to write your first FASTA parser.
+Some other useful functions and methods are `find`, `split`, string concatenation.